timf34/youtube-sort-by-likes/README.md

 Please note that the first functionality is still in development.

+## TODO

+- [] Add instructions for bringing your own YouTube API key, _and make adding it easy_
+- [] Update README with the extension in action

 ## Getting Started
 These instructions will guide you to run this project in your local machine for development and testing purposes.